 More details and opportunities for public involvement will be announced as they are scheduled.
 Information will be added soon on future open houses and meetings.

 Questions and comments can be directed to Maria Koengeter, Transit Strategic Advisor, at email@example.com or (206)733-9865.

 The Seattle Transit Master Plan identifies a planning-level total capital cost estimate of $87 million.
-Mayor Mike McGinn and the Seattle City Council identified $1 million in the City’s 2013/2014 budget for a conceptual design of the Madison Street corridor.
+Mayor Mike McGinn and the Seattle City Council identified $1 million in the City’s 2013/2014 budget for a project definition study of the Madison Street corridor.
 This effort will result in a refined project cost estimate.

 Nationally, the Federal Transit Administration (FTA) is major funding source for the planning, design, and construction of BRT systems.
 FTA funds could be a future potential source for the Madison Street BRT Project.